-If you end the employment relationship before the employee’s H-1B visa period expires, you are required to pay for the employee to return home.
+If you end the employment relationship before the employee’s H-1B visa period expires, you must pay for the employee to return home.
 You must also provide the same severance benefits that American workers would receive, such as health insurance continuation.
 These conditions do not apply if the employee resigns voluntarily.

-Williams Immigration has helped companies of all sizes expand their business by hiring skilled foreign workers and can ensure that your visa application is completed and submitted according to USCIS requirements.
+Williams Immigration has helped companies of all sizes expand their business by hiring skilled foreign workers.
+We can ensure that the completion and submission of your visa application meets the USCIS requirements.

 If you have any questions or want to schedule a consultation, please call (678) 322-7039 or contact us.
 We look forward to helping your company grow.